Pdas2506/Pdas2506/README.md

 ## 💫 About Me

 Hi!
-I'm currently diving into the beautiful chaos of code, one step at a time 💖
+I'm currently diving into the beautiful chaos of code, one step at a time.<br>
 I’ve started my journey with **Python** and slowly exploring the magic of **Frontend Web Development** with **HTML & CSS**.

 I’m currently focused on: